sahilm8/crypto_info_svc/README.md

 ## Endpoints

-Requests can be made to get the following resources:
+Requests can be made to perform the following actions:

-- Crypto
+- Get Crypto
-- Crypto Time Series (days: 1, 7, 14, 30, 90, 180, 365, max)
+- Get Crypto Time Series (days: 1, 7, 14, 30, 90, 180, 365, max)

 ### Get Crypto